kostasx/JavaScript/Week5/MAKEME.md

 ```
 How to hand in your homework:
 • Clone your existing "sha-javascript2" Github repository.
-• Create a new folder "week2" USING THE COMMAND LINE
+• Create a new folder "week2"
 • Save your homework files inside this folder.
-• When you are done with your homework use add/commit and push to upload your homework.
+• When you are done with your homework upload your homework to github.
 • Write a description for your “commit”.
 • Your sha-javascript2/week2 should now contain all your homework files.
 Place the link to your repository folder in Trello.